samuelndm/fdte-challenge/README.md

-## This is a challenge solution using ReactJS to a frontend challenge
+## Solution to a frontend challenge using ReactJS

 In the project directory, you can run: